nishiki-tech/nishiki-documents/project-document/docs/domain-model/group-context/group-aggregate/group.md

 ## Group (Aggregate Root)

-The Group is an group including userIds and containerIds.
+The Group is an group including user IDs and container IDs.

 ### Group Name